 3. Why is HDD slower than SSD?

-Because SSDs use circuits and have no physical moving parts.
-This reduces wait times when you start up and reduces delays when opening applications or performing heavy computing tasks.
+SSDs use circuits and have no physical moving parts, reducing wait times and delays when performing tasks.